-I can find over the next few years for a book and film celebrating the movement we are all part of and checking out the health of community based folk-roots music making in the UK
+We are visiting all the acoustic music sessions and venues in the UK we can find over the next few years for a book and film celebrating the movement we are all part of and checking out the health of community based folk-roots music making in the UK.

 Check out the Get Involved page and see below for the latest mix with over 500 people joining in.
-As at Christmas 2018, we are up to 1098 punters from 57 different venues!
+As at August 2019, we are up to 1138 punters from 71 different venues!

 We are adding details of all of the places (and the lovely people) we have visited on the places page as we go and a big thanks to all of the folks who have taken part so far.